 On weekends, the couple invites friends and family over for dinner parties.
 On the menu: barbecue.
 "We have a firepit that just makes the space really cozy for when it gets nighttime.
 We also installed all these cool lanterns hanging off the trees.
 It's just a really warm, inviting environment to host in."

 On the barbecuing side, Rosenman loves a mixed grill: hamburgers, chicken, sausages, which the couple serves with a watermelon feta salad, grilled corn on the cob, and homemade queso dip.
 "If you marinate everything in advance, all you have to do is stick it on the grill," suggests Port.
 "Barbecuing is super easy to do, regardless of how much time you have.
 Sometimes, with my big family, we'll do a potluck to take the pressure off of us too."

 On the stereo under the twinkling backyard lights, their wedding playlist still serves as ambiance for their dinner parties.
 "My husband always plays the same playlist: the Friday-night playlist from our wedding," she says.
 "We curated all these different playlists for our wedding: a Friday night, a ceremony playlist, a cocktail hour playlist, an after-hours playlist, a Sunday brunch playlist.
 Timmy just went crazy with these playlists.
 He always tends to lean toward the Friday night playlist, and it's just getting a little bit old, we need something new."

 For Port, the most important thing when entertaining is to focus on spending quality time with the people that are there.
 "I like to just spend time with people and not be so concerned with how things are running," she says.
-Instead, she likes to entertain with ease: simple outdoor plates, dishes prepared in advance, and most important, no one allowed in the kitchen to help clean up.
+Instead, she likes to entertain with ease: simple outdoor plates, dishes prepared in advance, and most importantly, no one allowed in the kitchen to help clean up.